petermax2/hledger-import/README.md

 # hledger Import

-This program is meant to be an import program to hledger.
-The `hledger-import` program converts bank export files to hledger transactions.
+`hledger-import` imports data from bank export files (CSV, JSON, etc.) and converts the transactions into a `hledger` compatible format.

 The following banks and formats are supported: